manaschaurasia/Clique-Baits-Customer-Journey-Analysis/README.md

 * Page Hierarchy Table : Lists all the pages on the Clique Bait website along with their product categories.

 ## 🔍 Key Analyses
-Our analysis involves a series of SQL queries designed to extract meaningful insights from the data.
+My analysis involves a series of SQL queries designed to extract meaningful insights from the data.
 Here are some key queries used in this project:

 * Identifying funnel fallout rates.
 * Tracking customer journey from page views to purchases.